apigee/registry/README.md

 Please note: this project's Datastore usage is equivalent to [running Cloud Firestore in Datastore mode](https://cloud.google.com/datastore/docs).

-The reference API requires indexes in its Datastore instance.
+The reference implementation requires indexes in its Datastore instance.
 To create them, use the `gcloud` command in the root of this repository:

 ```
 gcloud datastore indexes create index.yaml
 ```

 ## Running the API Locally